Do you know how to write a great fight scene?

-BUT (and this is a big butt), even your most mesmerizing and thrilling fight scene will fall completely flat, if you can’t convey your action in dramatic writing style.
+BUT (and this is a big butt), even your most mesmerizing and thrilling fight scene will fall completely flat, if you can’t grab your readers with dramatic style.

 You are a writer, you need to get under your readers’ skin with your words.

 Tell me: When you hear “action scene,” which story comes to your mind first?